-Moreover, the Department of Justice requires that banks ensure that they effectively communicate with blind customers by providing auxiliary aids, such as accessible Electronic Information Technology (EIT), brailled materials, and audio recordings.
-The Access Board defines EIT to include World Wide Web sites, software, services (including support services), and related resources.
-In order to be effective, EIT, brailled materials, or audio recordings must be provided in a timely manner and in such a way as to protect the privacy and independence of the individual with vision impairment.
+Moreover, the Department of Justice requires that banks ensure that they effectively communicate with blind customers by providing auxiliary aids, such as accessible Electronic Information Technology ("EIT"), brailled materials, and audio recordings.
+[9] The Access Board defines EIT to include World Wide Web sites, software, services (including support services), and related resources.
+[10] In order to be effective, EIT, brailled materials, or audio recordings must be provided in a timely manner and in such a way as to protect the privacy and independence of the individual with vision impairment.
+[11]

 A commercial bank may not elect to offer alternative braille and audio formats in place of accessible electronic statements.
 Braille and audio formats do not provide all the advantages of electronic statements.
 The "electronic" quality of an electronic statement provides additional conveniences and advantages that a paper statement or other physical mediums do not allow.
-For example, unless the bank delays delivery of electronic statements to all customers, the braille and audio formats will always be less timely than the electronic versions that can be immediately downloaded or sent by email when they are created.
+For example, unless the bank delays delivery of electronic statements to all customers, the braille and audio formats will always be less timely than the electronic versions that can be immediately downloaded or sent by e-mail when they are created.
 The braille and audio formats also cannot be stored, accessed, and retrieved with the same flexibility and convenience afforded by an electronic statement.

-In addition, requiring customers to affirmatively request the alternative format unnecessarily invades their privacy because they must disclose their disability or their association with a disabled person.
+In addition, requiring a customer to affirmatively request the alternative format unnecessarily invades the privacy of the customer because the customer must disclose their disability or their association with a disabled person.
 Thus, because braille and audio formats are inferior, banks must provide blind persons with the electronic characteristics of electronic statements and all the conveniences that follow from the expansion of the Internet and advancements in mobile computing.